-Statement of what is at risk if this program is not executed or is unsuccessful, and what can be gained if it is executed successfully
+Statement or list of what is at risk if this initiative is not executed or is unsuccessful, and what can be gained if it is executed successfully.
+Start with a small threat and then gradually move to the strategic threats as seen by your stakeholders.
+Then do the same for the benefits but in reverse order starting with the most strategic benefit to the most tactical.

 If the leadership program does not positively impact city employee performance and key outcomes, service complaints from residents will continue to grow, leading to more local negative publicity.
-Less than optimal first responses for emergencies will cause people to feel less safe and secure in the community, and people may opt to move away.
+Suboptimal first responses for emergencies will cause people to feel less safe and secure in the community, and people may opt to move away.
 Home values may drop, leading to a reduced tax base, and local businesses could suffer from reduced business and revenue, further eroding the tax base.